gretkierewicz/dissertation/README.md

   as some data in syllabus appear to have empty lists in it.
 - Schedules - new app for custom schedule creation procedure
 - Schedules - minor update
+- Schedules - Modules and Orders are no longer independent resources.
+Moved into schedules as nested ones.

 ### To be done: